-For this start-up phase a 2-year targeted donor investment of \$2.2 million is required to:

-- Support a portfolio of 10-12 projects and bring them successfully to market; - Build a solid technical and managerial team and consolidate Incubator operations and procedures; - Develop solid evaluation and monitoring criteria for the portfolio projects and the Incubator Instrument itself, including a Social and Environmental Return on Investment Indicator; - Assess and incorporate methodologies, tools, standards and best practices into portfolio - Establish strategic alliances with key partner institutions bringing additional technical and business expertise to the Incubator; - Draft a business plan defining strategy for leveraging increased private finance and ensuring longterm sustainability; - Disseminate results and lessons learned from projects through the Katoomba Group network.
+- The start-up phase (2-year) investment of\$2.2 million is required to: - Support another 10-12 projects in the 'pipeline' and bring them successfully to market; - Expand the portfolio model to Africa (Uganda, Ghana) - Develop solid evaluation and monitoring criteria for the portfolio projects and the Incubator Instrument itself, including a Social and Environmental Return on Investment Indicator; - Assess and incorporate methodologies, tools, standards and best practices into portfolio - Establish strategic alliances with key partner institutions bringing additional technical and business expertise to the Incubator; - Draft a business plan defining strategy for leveraging increased private finance and ensuring long-term sustainability; - Disseminate results and lessons learned from projects and into ongoing processes like REDD.

-Next steps: Building financial sustainability
+Phase II: Building financial sustainability

 Technical support and grantmaking provide important flexibility in supporting innovative projects and ensuring that partners have the possibility to maximize benefits to them.
-But long-term sustainability and scalability require financial mechanisms and agreements that ensure that the Incubator can continue to support new projects.
+But longterm sustainability and scalability of the Incubator model require financial mechanisms and agreements that ensure that it can continue to support new projects.
 By the end of 2009, the Incubator aims to provide support to a portion of its portfolio on a contingent costrecovery basis, allowing for successful projects to pay back a portion of their proceeds to the Incubator allowing funds to be rolled over into new projects.